AWSCC-PUP-DSWD/AWSCC-CodeQuest-Backend/README.md

 ### ✉️ Submissions

+**CodeQuest** is made to provide participants an immersive, hands-on coding experience by guiding them through the creation of small projects.
+Every day of CodeQuest contains a particular knowledge that is essential to build the foundations of your backend development skills.

+We encourage you to share your progress in [📈┊codequest-progress](https://discord.com/channels/1106592546815225878/1175409781540925521) to serve as a motivation for others and to open up discussions and reviews to gain further insights about a particular topic.

+#### Format:

+**Day**:
+**Topic**:
+**Highlights**:
+**Attachments**: (optional)

 To finish our **CodeQuest: 30 Days of Backend**, you need to submit **3** projects for your completion to be acknowledged:

     .